psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 He is not convinced:

 > None of these denials can outweigh the positive statements already cited.
 The custom certainly existed entire in the 17th century at Llangors.
 Shorn of the ritual words, it maintained itself into the 18th century in North Wales, and down to a few years ago in Pembrokeshire.
-We may be sure it did not maintain itself ony in these places, especially having regard to the practices in Market Drayton and in Derbyshire.
+We may be sure it did not maintain itself only in these places, especially having regard to the practices in Market Drayton and in Derbyshire.

 He also goes on the offensive, casting doubt on Silvan Evans' ability to reliably deny events at LLandebie that had occurred so many years previously: